dannyjessee/SPFxHeaderFooter/README.md

     UserCustomActionCollection ucaCollection = web.UserCustomActions;
     UserCustomAction uca = ucaCollection.Add();
     uca.Title = "SPFxHeaderFooterApplicationCustomizer";
-    uca.Location = "ClientSideExtension.ApplicationCustomizer";
+    // This is the user custom action location for application customizer extensions uca.Location = "ClientSideExtension.ApplicationCustomizer";
-    uca.ClientSideComponentId = new Guid("bbe5f3fa-7326-455d-8573-9f0b2b015ff9");
+    // Use the ID from HeaderFooterApplicationCustomizer.manifest.json below uca.ClientSideComponentId = new Guid("bbe5f3fa-7326-455d-8573-9f0b2b015ff9");
     uca.Update();

     ctx.Load(web, w => w.UserCustomActions);
     ctx.ExecuteQuery();

-    Console.WriteLine("UserCustomAction successfully added to site!");
+    Console.WriteLine("User custom action added to site successfully!");
 }
 ```

-Keep in mind you will also need to install and configure the [SharePoint-hosted add-in](https://github.com/dannyjessee/SiteHeaderFooter) above on any site where you wish to use this extension, as well as [disable NoScript on that site](https://dannyjessee.com/blog/index.php/2017/07/sharepoint-online-modern-team-sites-are-noscript-sites-but-communication-sites-are-not/) if necessary.
+You still need to install and configure the [SharePoint-hosted add-in](https://github.com/dannyjessee/SiteHeaderFooter) on any site where you wish to use this extension and [disable NoScript on that site](https://dannyjessee.com/blog/index.php/2017/07/sharepoint-online-modern-team-sites-are-noscript-sites-but-communication-sites-are-not/) if necessary.

+### If you do not perform a tenant-scoped installation

+If you decline to check the box to allow tenant-scoped installation when you upload the **.sppkg** file to the app catalog, the extension will be made available to manually add to any site via **Site Contents > Add an app**.
+This will automatically associate the user custom action on any site where you manually add the extension, so no code is necessary to register the user custom action as shown above in this case.